signalogic/SigSRF_SDK/mediaTest_readme.md

 An output pcap filename could also be added to the above command lines, i.e. decode audio to wav file, and also encode the audio to G711 or other codec.

-Depending on the number of sessions defined in the session config file, multiple inputs and outputs can be entered (session config files are given by the -C cmd line option, see the Session Configuration File Format section below).
+Depending on the number of sessions defined in the session config file, multiple inputs and outputs can be entered (session config files are given by the -C cmd line option, see [Session Configuration](#SessionConfig) below).

 <a name="AMRPlayer"></a>
 ### AMR Player